Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 Not all giving heals.

 Sometimes it sustains.
 Sometimes it postpones.
 Sometimes it enables.
 Sometimes it quietly removes the very pressure that might otherwise force transformation.

-This is painful to admit.

-Especially for compassionate people.

-Because helping feels morally good.
+This is painful to admit — especially for compassionate people — because helping feels morally good.

 And often it is.

 But moral feelings are not always moral outcomes.

 A parent endlessly rescuing an addicted child.
 A city endlessly tolerating open-air drug markets.
 A nonprofit rewarded financially by growing caseloads.
 A community rewarding permanent instability without demanding any pathway toward contribution.

-These situations raise uncomfortable questions.

-Not because compassion is wrong.

-But because compassion without structure can become cruelty disguised as kindness.
+These situations raise uncomfortable questions, not because compassion is wrong, but because compassion without structure can become cruelty disguised as kindness.

 Sometimes love feeds.